NI-Measurement-Plug-Ins/abstraction-layer-python/source/measurements/dmm_measurement_hal/README.md

 # DMM Measurement

-A measurement plug-in example to acquire a single measurement with a DMM using Hardware Abstraction Layer (HAL).
+This is a measurement plug-in example that performs a measurement using a DMM with Hardware Abstraction Layer (HAL).

 ## Features